udkyo/chatgpt-code-review-gerrit-plugin/README.md

 ## Commands

+- `/directive <DIRECTIVE_CONTENT>`: This command, when included in a comment with a subsequent directive description "<DIRECTIVE_CONTENT>", specifies a directive that ChatGPT must adhere to while reviewing the Patch/Change Set.
 - `/review`: when used in a comment directed at ChatGPT on any Change Set, triggers a review of the full Change Set.
 A vote is cast on the Change Set if the voting feature is enabled and the ChatGPT Gerrit user is authorized to vote on it.